Abeyoo/Final-ID8/replit.md

 - Prefers sign-in page as the landing experience instead of onboarding
 - Values clear, professional communication
 - Focuses on student-centered design and functionality
-- **2025-07-07**: Replaced Replit OAuth with traditional email/password authentication
+- **2025-07-07**: Successfully implemented traditional email/password authentication system
-  - Implemented complete traditional signup/login system with database user creation
+  - Replaced Replit OAuth with complete traditional signup/login functionality
-  - Users create accounts with email/password and get authenticated directly in the app
+  - Users create accounts with email/password and authenticate directly in the app
+  - Fixed session management to properly maintain authentication state
   - All user data (goals, assessments, teams, achievements) persists in PostgreSQL database
   - Users can sign out and sign back in to access their saved data across sessions
-  - Fixed account creation issues with proper database schema integration
+  - Authentication confirmed working: signup, login, logout, and session persistence all functional

 ## Development Notes
 - Uses mock authentication with predefined user accounts for testing